Factory Class B RVs or a Custom Vansmith Conversion? A practical comparison

 What defines a Class B RV (factory) vs a custom conversion?

-Factory Class B RVs are finished at the factory or by licensed OEM upfitters on van chassis like the Mercedes Sprinter or Ford Transit.
-They come with manufacturer warranties, packaged floorplans, and dealer support.
+Factory Class B RVs are completed at the plant or by approved OEM builders on van frames like the Mercedes Sprinter or Ford Transit.
+(Ford) They come with maker guarantees, packaged floorplans, and dealer support.
 Custom vans are built by independent shops (like The Vansmith) and are tailored to an owner’s needs—different materials, alternative layouts, and a higher degree of personalization.

 Quick baseline comparison